 "Charismatic" (Jazziz), "Labyrinth of passion that her music is about".."Her voice is smoky and deep there " (JazzImprov), "New sound that takes jazz in a new direction" (eJazzNews), "Powerful" (Cadence), "Her vocal approach is fiercely original, both rooted in, and departing from, the tradition" (Le Grand Jazznews, RTBF Belgian Public Radio)

-Vocalist and producer, Sofia Laiti has lived in New York City since 1991, where she has become a full-fledged member of the stimulating New York music community.
+Vocalist, producer and jewelry designer, Sofia Laiti has lived in New York City since 1991, where she has become a full-fledged member of the stimulating New York music community.
 In these past years, she has worked with many of the top musicians and appeared clubs such as Birdland, Iridium Jazz Club, Sweet Rhythym, The Village Gate, Visiones, Tavern on the Green, and the Cornelia Street Cafe as well as at Trumpets in New Jersey, Blues Alley in Washington, D.C., etc.

 She was born in the northernmost arctic area in Finland.
 Since early childhood, she had a strong desire to use her voice to entertain.